Cadasta/cadasta-docs/en/04-records.md

 > Need definitions for this section

-If you're using the standard questionnair for your data collection, you'll be asked to define your spatial unit quality using one of the following categories.
-Here's what they mean:
+If you're using the standard questionnair for your data collection, you'll be asked to define your spatial unit quality using one of the following categories:

 * text
 * point